FAQ

 Please refer to the glossary of terms for a list of definitions.

-Announcement and award
+Results and award

-When will the results be announced?
+How will the results be announced?

 Who will be invited to receive the award?

-Will the Prize Laureate and Special Mention(s) be invited to speak?
+Will the Prize Laureate and Special Mentions be invited to speak?

-The Prize Laureate and Special Mentions(s) will be invited to share their achievements and unique urban intiatives at the Lee Kuan Yew World City Prize Lecture & Forum, a key highlight of the World Cities Summit, a biennial international Summit held in Singapore.
+The Prize Laureate and Special Mentions will be invited to share their achievements and unique urban intiatives at the Lee Kuan Yew World City Prize Lecture, a key highlight of World Cities Summit, a biennial international Summit held in Singapore.

 How can I attend the Prize events at World Cities Summit?